typst-community/tytanic/docs/book/src/guides/ci.md

 - or otherwise hard-to-debug differences between the CI runner and your local machine.

 To make it easier for you to actually get a grasp at the problem you should make the results of the test run available.
-You can do this by using an upload action, however, if `tytanic` fails the step will cancel all regular steps after itself, so you need to ensure it runs regardless of test failure or success by using `if: always()`.
+You can do this by using an upload action, however, if Tytanic fails the step will cancel all regular steps after itself, so you need to ensure it runs regardless of test failure or success by using `if: always()`.
 The action then uploads all artifacts since some tests may produce both references and output on-the-fly and retains them for 5 days:

 ```yml